pd102022/pallabdas.github.io/_pages/about.md

 ---

 - Seasoned professional with a doctoral degree in Chemical Engineering from IIT Guwahati, bringing expertise in addressing intricate technical challenges and resolving complex problems.
-- Presently holding the position of Research Fellow at NTU Singapore, specializing in the advancement of sustainable technologies for electronic waste material recovery.
-Motivated to apply academic knowledge and practical experience to excel in industry-specific projects, fostering professional development.
+- Specialized in the advancement of sustainable technologies for material recovery from waste, and actively collaborating with Continental Automotive Pte.
+Ltd. in Singapore to facilitate the transfer of technology from laboratory-scale to industrial-scale applications.

 ## <span style="color: blue;">Professional Experience </span>